muhammad-fiaz/FZPlayer/README.md

 ## Support

-If you like this template, please consider starring the repository.
-Your support is appreciated! 💙
+If you like this make sure to ⭐ the repository, Your support is appreciated! 💙

 Also, if you'd like to offer more support, you can: